Crystal the Monkey: Television and film

 Having appeared in over 20 films by 2011, Crystal first starred in the 1997 film George of the Jungle.
-Wallace of the magazine New York said her Internet Movie Database page is "more hit-studded than most actors three times her age", and Joe Flint of the Los Angeles Times called her "a veteran of movies and TV with an enviable IMDB credit list".
+Wallace of New York magazine said her Internet Movie Database page is "more hit-studded than most actors three times her age", and Joe Flint of the Los Angeles Times called her "a veteran of movies and TV with an enviable IMDB credit list".
 USA Today called Crystal "Hollywood's Hottest Monkey" and the Los Angeles Times called her the most powerful pet in Hollywood".

 She is known for her roles in the 2006 film Night at the Museum and its sequels, Night at the Museum: Battle of the Smithsonian (2009) and Night at the Museum: Secret of the Tomb (2014), playing troublesome monkey Dexter (also playing another character, Able, in the second film).
 In the 2009 film, her character slapped Ben Stiller, while her trainer encouraged her with "Get him!
 Get him!
 Hit him harder!
 Hit him harder!"
 Stiller joked that "I really dislike the monkey.
 There's no way to feel great about having a monkey slap your face on any level."
 During filming, Crystal in an "unscripted moment" relieved herself on Robin Williams, who was playing Teddy Roosevelt.
 Williams said, "It combines the worst aspects of working with children and animals when you have an animal that looks like a child ...
 Plus, what human can [defecate] on you in the middle of a scene and people would be like 'Awww, great'".

 She has done cameos with David Hasselhoff in the 2011 film Hop and with Ken Jeong in the NBC comedy series Community.
-She made a special appearance on Community's panel at the San Diego Comic-Con in July 2011.
+She made a special appearance on Community's panel at San Diego Comic-Con in July 2011.

 She portrayed a drug dealing monkey in the 2011 film The Hangover Part II.
 Director Todd Phillips raised concerns after he joked that Crystal had become addicted to cigarettes after learning to smoke them for the film.
 Philips later explained that Crystal never actually held a lit cigarette on the film's set, the smoke was added digitally in post-production, and the cigarette was ceramic.
 Still, PETA protested Crystal's appearance in the film because the studio used exotic animals for entertainment purposes and because the film does not carry the American Humane Association's disclaimer that "no animals were harmed" since the group was denied set visits.
 Ken Jeong, Crystal's fellow actor in The Hangover Part II, Community, and Zookeeper, praised her, saying, "She's amazing.
 She's not a monkey, she's an actor.
 And quite possibly the best actor I've worked with."